G4mingJon4s/bitburner-src/markdown/bitburner.clibuilder.md

 ## CLIBuilder interface

-Used to create CLI programs
+Used to create a CLI

 **Signature:**